Understanding Late Payments

 At BrightHouse, we’ve been working on our late payments policy to come up with a way that works best for our customers.

-If we do not receive a payment in full on or before your payment date, you must pay us a late payment charge of £12.
+If we do not receive the payment in full before or on your payment date, there will be a late payment fee of £12.

-Only one late payment charge will be applied for each period when payments are missed, late or not paid in full under this agreement.
+There will only be one late payment charge applied to each period when payments are missed, late or not paid in full under this agreement.

-If you miss payments at the same time on two or more agreements you have with us, we will apply only one late payment charge of £12 for that week to the agreement, which started earliest in respect of which payment has been missed.
+So, if you miss payments at the same time on two or more agreements you have with us, we will apply only one late payment charge of £12 for that week to the agreement which started earliest in respect of which payment has been missed.

 The maximum amount of late payment charges payable for all your agreements will be capped at £24 in any consecutive 5-week period and at £48 in any consecutive 13-week period.

-1. Keep your account up to date: We offer a range of payment options that make it easy for you to maintain your account up to date and avoid late payment charges.
-Please ask a member of staff for more details.
+We offer a range of credit payment options that make it possible for you to maintain your account and avoid any late payment charges.

-They can discuss your circumstances and agree a course of action to get your account back on track.
+We will always do our best to help you.
+If you cannot make your payments, contact your store to let them know you won’t be able to.
+From here, we can discuss your circumstances and agree on a suitable course of action to get your account back on track.